 However, let me caution you on one thing you simply cannot afford to go without no matter how complex and confusing your move is: renters insurance.

 This critical piece of insurance can make or break your situation should something terrible happen to your residence.
 Going without it can cost you dearly, and sadly, purchasing it is amazingly inexpensive.
-(You can get a renters insurance policy for less than $15 per month).
+(You can get a renters insurance policy for as little as $12 per month).